traefik/traefik/docs/user-guide/examples.md

 ```

 DNS challenge needs environment variables to be executed.
-This variables have to be set on the machine/container which host Træfik.
+These variables have to be set on the machine/container which host Træfik.

 These variables are described [in this section](/configuration/acme/#provider).